makeruniverse/docs/docs/studios/hardware-studio.md

 ![Hardware Studio](../mediaassets/thumbnails/hardware-studio.jpg)

+!!! info end "Access to special machines"
+    Access to some of our machines in the Hardware Studio is managed over [Fabman](https://fabman.io) (e.g. the laser cutter).
+Upon completion of a training (clicking on the button below the videos), we will automatically create your Fabman account in our Maker Universe.
+You will receive an email with a link to set your password and log in to Fabman.
+After that, you are ready to go and use our machines.
+To turn on the machines, you will need to use your smartphone and scan the QR code on the Fabman bridge (a little black box next to each machine).
+If you have further questions feel free to contact us!

 ## Poster Prints

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OtVmBPOy3QA?si=bvUwEyUOJchU_tIv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>